Krish-Chandra/DL/README.md

 ####App specific:

 - Allowing multiple authors and categories for a book
+	- In this branch, a book can have a max of 3 authors and categories
 - Role-based access control is a manual process
 	- Need an interface to automate this process
 - Concurrency support